-Your Everglades is equipped with a 12-volt DC electrical system that draws current from two onboard batteries.
-The engine charging system is designed for 12-volt lead acid wet cell marine batteries that require similar maintenance as those found in automobiles.
+Your boats engine charging system is designed for 12-volt, lead acid wet cell marine batteries.
+They will require similar maintenance as those found in automobiles.

 All wires in the electrical system are color coded to make identifying circuits easier.
 Wiring schematics have been included with this manual to aid in following an individual circuit of the boat.